Judge sentences Matthew Mason to life imprisonment

-Today (7 January) Mason was found guilty of the murder of Alex Rodda following a trial at Chester Crown Court.
-He is due to be sentenced on Monday 25 January.
+On Thursday 7 January Mason was found guilty of the murder of Alex Rodda following a trial at Chester Crown Court.

 Detective Inspector Nigel Reid, from Cheshire Police’s Major Investigation Team, said: “It has been a painstaking investigation involving a dedicated team of detectives.
 They have worked extremely hard to gather evidence to show the true extent of the relationship between Mason and Alex and the true picture of what happened that night.

 “I want to take this opportunity to say thank you to Mr and Mrs Rodda for their patience and support throughout the investigation.

 “The true extent of Mason and Alex’s relationship could not have been done without the bravery and courage of Alex’s friends.
 They provided key information to the investigation, despite their grief and heartache, in order to secure justice for their friend.

 “Mason had murder on his mind as he drove Alex to his death under the pretence of sexual activity.
 He chose a secluded place to kill him in cold blood, a place he believed he would go unseen and his crime undetected.